FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.13_system_operators_guide/2-installation.md

 - Port `5601` for the Kibana Server.
 - Port `3000` for Grafana.

-In addition, access to port 8081 is required internally by the Monitoring API, for example, for healthchecks or threads.
+In addition, access to port 8081 is required internally by the Monitoring API, for example for healthchecks or threads.

 To integrate with the required OpenStack services, CMM requires access to the following ports: